Welcome 'Ubunuts' everywhere!

 the Ministry of Defense in The Netherlands, who are using an

 Ubuntu-based client across a staggering 40,000 desktops.
+The municipal administration of the City of Munich in Germany has switched over 16 000 workstations to a custom modified version of Ubuntu some time ago and has saved tens of millions in license fees.
+Ubuntu is also big in Asia, with a dedicated Chinese version very popular and widely deployed.
 By running a free Linux desktop, the savings in software license fees and the gains in security for these enterprise users are significant.
 Ubuntu delivers these advantages in a convenient and user friendly package, that makes sense for smaller offices too.

 - With 20 million users around the globe in 140 countries and in 80 languages, Ubuntu is well supported by an active community.
 If you get stuck, a quick look at the Ubuntu Forums, or a Google search, answers just about all questions, and if not, well, that is what _we_ are here for!